-Development HUD Project Address # of Units # of Units in
+Development HUD Project # Address # of Units # of Units in Development for Designation Dominica Manor RI001-006 100 Atwells 204 100% Avenue Carroll Tower RI001-007 243 Smith Street 194 100% TOTAL 398 All and the second second

-Development for

-Designation

-Dominica Manor RI001-009 100 Atwells 204 100%

-· · Avenue

-Carroll Tower RI001-011 243 Smith Street 194 100%

-TOTAL 398

 Dominica Manor is a 16-story, 204-unit building located in the Federal Hill section of Providence.
 As of 1/7/21, the development houses 222 residents.
 Twenty-five percent of the residents of Dominica Manor identify as Black/African American, 72% as White, 2.5% as American Indian/Alaska Native and 1.5% as Asian.
 Sixty-five percent of residents identify as Hispanic.
 Ninety-one percent of residents at Dominica Manor have annual incomes that are at or below 30% of the AMI.